1 to 1.5 years part time

 To access your official course details for the year you started your degree, please visit the handbook

 The Graduate Certificate of Professional Practice (Digital Learning) offers experienced educators a validated, practice-based model of learning that warrants their capabilities in digital.
 It is suitable for those with significant professional experience relevant to digital learning contexts, including those without an undergraduate degree in the domain.Read More

 To qualify for the Graduate Certificate of Professional Practice (Digital Learning), a student must successfully complete 2 credit points in coursework units, 4 Professional Practice credentials and

-Successful attainment of Professional Practice credentials is based on evidence provided from professional practice, hence recognition through authentic learning experiences.
-All professional practice credentials are linked to the Deakin Graduate Learning Outcomes and will be assessed within the context of the financial planning discipline.
+Students must successfully the following Professional Practice credentials based on evidence from their own professional practice.
 The credentials may be attempted separately or simultaneously and are assessed by an assessment panel that includes both academic and industry representatives.
-Please refer to the table below for the list of credentials.

 Campuses by intake

 Campus availability varies per trimester.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Read more to learn where this course will be offered throughout the year.